The 8th Wisconsin of the Eagle Brigade at Vicksburg.

 While not strictly historical, I could "transfer" the Union Eagle Brigade for service in this theatre (and Dixon do a very nice representation of the 8th Wisconsin's mascot, "Old Abe" the eagle).
 The two brigades certainly fought on opposite sides during the Vicksburg campaign, although no colored troops were present then.

 What do you think?
 I've added a poll on the sidebar on the right.
-What I eventually go for will come down to a pretty quick spur-of-the-moment call on my part (it usually does!), but it is always interesting to see where the preferences of
+What I eventually go for will come down to a pretty quick spur-of-the-moment call on my part (it usually does!), but it is always interesting to see where the preferences of other gamers may lie.

 No comments: